d3servelabs/labs-paywall-402/README.md

 # x402 React Paywall

 A generic, client-side paywall component for x402 payments that drops into React or Next.js apps.
-It reproduces the EIP-3009 signing flow from the reference HTML paywall, but wraps it in a composable React component.

 ## What it does